bid/rotator4crypto/README.md

 # rotator4crypto

+# ARCHIVED SOFTWARE - EXTREMELY OUT OF DATE!
+This software is extremely out of date and only still here for archival purposes.
+You can use/test it freely, it won't break anything.
+But most likely, not a single one of the linked faucet sites still exist.
+But feel free to test it and reuse the code.

+Have fun.
+The author

+# -- ORIGINAL README: --

 The last cryptorotator you'll ever need.

 If you don't know what a cryptorotator is, you propably won't need it.